MerrickMath/MerrickMath.github.io/2021Statistics.md

     * <a href="https://cosmolearning.org/courses/ap-statistics-lessons-from-mr-tarrou/"> AP Statistics Lessons with Mr. Tarrou 30, 35-36 </a>

 * Homework
-   * Read Barron's Experiments/Experimental Design Notes
+   * Read Barron's Experiments/Experimental Design Notes (pages 161-167)
    * Finish Quiz 12-13 Barron's

 A timeline of previous posts may be found <a href="https://merrickMath.github.io/2021StatisticsTimeline.html"> here. </a>